-· Jean Monnet Action The Jean Monnet programme stimulates teaching, research and reflection on European integration at higher education institutions throughout the world.
+Jean Monnet action The Jean Monnet programme stimulates teaching, research and reflection on European integration at higher education institutions throughout the world.
 With projects across the five continents, the programme reaches up to 250 000 students every year.
 Operating Grants supporting Specified Institutions Grants are awarded to support certain operational and administrative costs of the following named institutions pursuing an aim of European interest: - the College of Europe - the European University Institute - the European Institute of Public Administration - the Academy of European Law - the European Agency for Development in Special Needs Education - the International Centre for European Training (CIFE).
-Operating Grants Grants may be awarded to support certain operational and to Support Other administrative costs of European institutions or associations European active in the field of education and training.
-Institutions
+Operating Grants to Support Other European Institutions Grants may be awarded to support certain operational and administrative costs of European institutions or associations active in the field of education and training.